gutochiele/rock-paper-scissor/README.md

 # rock-paper-scissors
-This is the ROCK, PAPER, SCISSORS project on The Odin Project Coded by Gustavo Chiele in 2023
+This the "ROCK, PAPER, SCISSORS" project @ The Odin Project Coded by Gustavo Chiele in 08 and 09/11/23
+For the second time, one year later.
+This time was better.